kitsunekyo/ISP-SpeedTest-Logger/README.md

 Read more on crontab here. [https://wiki.ubuntuusers.de/Cron/](https://wiki.ubuntuusers.de/Cron/)

 ## Usage
-Start the http-server and let it run with forever, so the process doesnt close once you shut down your ssh session.
+Start the http-server and let it run with forever, so the process doesn't close once you shut down your ssh session.

 ```
 forever start /usr/local/lib/node_modules/http-server/bin/http-server /LOCATION/TO/YOUR/FILES -d false
 ```
 This will start a http-server on port 8080 and host the files you have in that location.

 You can then navigate to http://yourserver:8080 and view the index.html.
-You might need to use the ip instead of `yourserver` if you dont have a dns entry or host alias for that machine.
+You might need to use the ip instead of `yourserver` if you don't have a dns entry or host alias for that machine.